Jaycelab/Jaycelab-Portfolio/README.md

 # My Portfolio

 Welcome to my portfolio page.
-This is a simple web page that showcases my work and skills using simple HTML, CSS and vanila Javascript.
+This is a simple web page that showcases my work and skills using pure HTML, CSS and vanila Javascript.
 Feel free to explore my other projects and/or contact me for any questions.

 ## Projects